-The Ameyoko Center Building lies at the north end of Ameyoko, close to the intersection of the Ameyoko and Uechun streets.
-The basement of the building contains a multitude of Asian stores and is one of the best places in Tokyo to find Chinese and Southeast Asian cooking ingredients.
-Indeed, the majority of the customers are Asians living in Tokyo, but even for tourists it is well worth a quick glimpse—if only to see the range of foods on offer.
+The Ameyoko Center Building lies at the north end of Ameyoko, situated close to the intersection where the Ameyoko and Uechun streets diverge.
+While the surrounding market is famous for its vibrant street food and discount fashion, the basement of this building contains a hidden world of international commerce.
+It houses a multitude of specialized Asian stores and remains one of the premier locations in Tokyo to source authentic Chinese, Thai, and Southeast Asian cooking ingredients.
+Indeed, while the majority of the customers are residents from the local international community, it is well worth a visit for tourists to witness the sheer diversity of the city’s food supply.

 Information